When to Switch to Winter Tires

 - Not switching to winter tires could lead to poor acceleration, stiff and cracked tires, longer stopping times, and dangerous accidents.

-When To Switch to Winter Tires
+When To Put On Winter Tires

 When winter approaches, you’ll probably do a lot of things to prepare.
 You’ll pull the winter clothes out of storage and make sure they’re clean.
 You’ll prepare the yard, so branches don’t break in heavy snowfall.
 You might have your HVAC system serviced and might also stock up on firewood.
 Have you thought about your car and what you need to do to prepare it for winter?
 In addition to ensuring the heater works correctly, you need to switch your vehicle’s summer tires for winter tires.